 Autour app helps visually impaired individuals learn what's around them

 The best way to understand what Autour does is to experience it first hand.
 We invite you to download the app and give it a try!

-Autour currently runs on either an iPhone 4 (or later) or an Android Galaxy Nexus, and uses the smartphone's built-in compass, accelerometer, gyroscope and GPS hardware to determine the user's location and orientation.
-Nearby points of interest are retrieved automatically via the Autour server.
-The appropriate sound scene is then rendered using the libpd library to run PureData (PD) patches.
+Autour currently runs on iPhone 4s or later; the Android version is presently being prepared.
+The app uses the smartphone's built-in compass, accelerometer, gyroscope and GPS hardware to determine the user's location and orientation.
+Nearby places are retrieved automatically via the Autour server.
+The appropriate sound scene is then rendered using the libpd library to run PureData (Pd) patches.

 We have worked with both French and English organizations for the blind in Montreal, including the Institut Nazareth & Louis Braille (INLB) and the Montreal Association for the Blind (MAB) to test Autour with a number of blind participants.
 These user tests have taken the form of informal walkabouts while soliciting feedback, more formal tests with specific tasks to complete using Autour while on the streets of Montreal, and also longer-term deployments where blind individuals were loaned iPhone devices to use in their daily routines.
 Feedback has been generally positive for the system as a whole, but has also pointed out numerous usability and other issues that have been factored into the design.
 A paper (link below) summarizing the results across several of these tests was presented at the 2013 ACM Conference on Human Factors in Computing Systems (CHI).

 Autour received the Best Paper Award at Mobiquitous 2011 in Copenhagen, Denmark for the paper, What's around me?
 Spatialized audio augmented reality for blind users with a smartphone.

 Autour won the 2012 CIRA Impact Award in the Application Category.
 We were interviewed after the awards ceremony at the Mesh 2012 conference in Toronto (video here).